Homotopy groups and quantitative Sperner-type lemma

 \section{Abstract}

-We consider a generalization of Sperner's lemma for triangulations of $m$--discs whose vertices are colored in at most $m$ colors.
-A coloring on the boundary $(m-1)$--sphere defines an element in the corresponding homotopy group of the sphere.
-Depending on this invariant, a lower bound is obtained for the number of fully colored simplexes.
-In particular, if the Hopf invariant is nonzero on the boundary of 4-disk, then there are at least 9 fully colored tetrahedra and if the Hopf invariant is $d$, then the lower bound is $3d + 3$.
+We consider a generalization of Sperner's lemma for a triangulation $T$ of $(m+1)$--discs $D$ whose vertices are colored in $n+2$ colors.
+A proper coloring of $T$ on the boundary of $D$ determines a simplicial mapping $f:S^m \to S^n$ and the element $x=[f]$ in $\pi_m(S^n)$.
+For any $x$ in this homotopy group we define a non--negative integer $\mu(x)$.
+For some cases this invariant can be found explicitly.
+Namely, if $m=n$ then this number is the Brouwer degree of the mapping $f$.
+For the case $m=3, n=2$ we found a lower bound for $\mu(x)$, where $x$ is the Hopf invariant, and proved that $\mu(1)=\mu(2)=9$.

+The main result of this paper is the theorem that the number of fully colored $n$-simplexes in $T$ is not less than $\mu([f])$.
+To prove this theorem we use a generalization of Pontryagin's theorem for manifolds with respect to their boundaries.

 {\bf Keywords:} Hopf invariant, homotopy group of spheres, Sperner lemma, framed cobordism